You need to enable JavaScript to run this app.

 Council does not contribute to general maintenance and repair of existing fences.

-Where a fence requiring replacement is next to or has a common boundary with Council land (excluding laneways, walkways or the street, which are not considered boundary fences), Council will contribute half the cost for the following:
+Where a fence requiring replacement is next to, or has a common boundary with, Council land (excluding laneways, walkways or the street, which are not considered boundary fences), Council will reimburse 50% of the cost up to a maximum $110/lm for the following:

 • a standard paling fence, 1.6m in height for standard allotments/local reserves (no trellis or variations)